GMarins/orthomosaic_tree_counting/PERFORMANCE.md

 different when required.
 The *option = 2* in **filterMatches** function is O(n²), making the execution increasingly slower the bigger the input image is.
 Since we have an array of (x,y) tuples and close points may be in distant positions in the array (even if sorted in x or y) , is difficult to find an intuitive alternative to nested loops.
-However, the execution time of *option = 2* can be acceptable provided that the filter is well configured: having the tuples sorted *([(x1,y1),(x2,y2),...], y1 < y2*; as in the normal output of the OpenCV function) and checking each position with respect to n positions forward, being n a percentage of the size of the array.
+However, the execution time of *option = 2* can be acceptable provided that the filter is well configured: having the tuples sorted *([(x1,y1),(x2,y2),...], y1 < y2*; as in the normal output of the OpenCV function) and checking each position with respect to N positions forward, being N a percentage of the size of the array where it is the most probable range for a repeted occurence to happen.

 For what I could conclude from my study, is that the best way to improve would be to use another feature of OpenCV: the usage of
 Haar Cascades ( [Example](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html)).
 OpenCV already comes